 However, we see a significant decline in telehealth patient visits starting in mid-2020 and continuing into 2021.
 As of summer 2021, telehealth volume plateaued around 10% of patient visits.

 From this information, we can infer that telehealth may not always be an effective care option for the treatment of endocrine conditions.
 If a diabetes patient experiences kidney failure, they may need dialysis for treatment, which typically requires the use of a machine and monitoring by a healthcare professional.

 Obviously, this is beyond the capabilities of telehealth, but that doesn’t mean that there is no role for telehealth to play in a patient’s journey.
 Instead, telehealth may be better suited to support, manage and maintain a healthcare provider’s existing care plan by being used after an initial face-to-face meeting.
 We’ll discuss it in more detail later.

 Next, we’ll look at dermatology.
 COVID-19 dramatically impacted dermatology patient volumes – more so than most specialties.

-While telehealth usage accounted for 30% of total patient visits in April 2020, the overall volume for visits dropped by nearly half.
+While telehealth usage accounted for 30% of total patient visits in April 2020, the overall volume of visits dropped by nearly half.
 Even though patient volume rebounded by June 2020, very few patients continued to use telehealth services to treat skin conditions.
 By July 2021, telehealth only accounts for 2% of total patient visits.

 Telehealth proved to be unsuited for effectively treating dermatologic conditions.
-Physicians often need to be in close proximity with their patients for an accurate, thorough examination and diagnosis and telehealth technology makes that challenging.
+Physicians often need to be in close proximity to their patients for an accurate, thorough examination and diagnosis and telehealth technology makes that challenging.
 In-depth skin checks that use dermatoscopes to examine and diagnose skin lesions and diseases cannot be conducted as comprehensively over a call or video chat.

 What does this mean for the future of telehealth?